mablr/trace2e/demo/stde2e/README.md

 The analysis compares:

 - **Standard execution time**: Baseline performance of standard Rust I/O operations
-- **StdE2E execution time**: Performance of the same operations with E2E traceability, this includes the overhead of the TracE2E communicationprotocols.
+- **StdE2E execution time**: Performance of the same operations with E2E traceability, this includes the overhead of the TracE2E communication protocols.

 The benchmark covers two resource types:
 - File operations (read/write)